7 flowers to sow in November – seeds and bulbs to plant this month for gorgeous displays in spring and beyond

 Eryngium, also known commonly as sea holly, is another dramatic spiky plant.
 Its serrated leaves are similar to those of a thistle and it has oval flower heads that come in a range of sizes and shades, from blue to silver-white.
 These distinctive perennials are popular coastal plants and ideal for drought tolerant planting ideas or dry gardens.

-Eryngiums like to be sown in fall as they need a period of cold weather to ensure they germinate.
+Eryngiums like to be sown in the fall as they need a period of cold weather to ensure they germinate.
 Sow the seeds directly into the ground in November, or into pots or trays to keep in an unheated backyard greenhouse or cold frame, and they will hopefully burst into life come spring.

-Once eryngiums are established, they will flower year-after-year and often self-seed freely around the garden.
+Once eryngiums are established, they will flower year after year and often self-seed freely around the garden.
 Their dramatic blooms make them great cutting garden flowers, and their spiky nature means they are rabbit repellent plants.

 3. Lupines